adamripley98/nalda/README.md

 - [X] `Listing` back to all listings button
 - [ ] Edit Listings view
 - [ ] Delete Listings view
+- [ ] Listings location should also show as an address
+- [ ] Store author
+- [ ] Add to curator's list of content
+- [ ] Style edit/delete buttons better

 ## Videos